Brent Staker: Barry Hall incident

 In Round 4, 2008, Brent Staker was punched in the face by Sydney Swans full-forward Barry Hall.
 Video footage from the incident indicated that contact was made with a punch to the jaw.
 Staker took no further part in the game, remaining off the field for the duration of the game.
-Hall's punch was graded by the Match Review Panel as intentional, severe impact and high contact, and he was referred to the tribunal and suspended for seven games, one of the most severe punishments in the modern era by the AFL Tribunal.
-Video footage of the incident was shown on television as far abroad as Denmark and the United States on the ESPN network.
+Hall's punch was graded by the Match Review Panel as intentional, severe impact and high contact, and Hall was referred to the tribunal and suspended for seven games, one of the most severe punishments in the modern era by the AFL Tribunal.
+Due to the severity of the strike, video footage of the incident was shown on television as far abroad as Denmark and the United States on the ESPN network.

 Brisbane

-At the end of the 2009 season, Staker told the Eagles that he wished to be traded away from Western Australia; the Eagles traded him to the Brisbane Lions with its third-round draft pick (#39 overall) for Bradd Dalziell.
+At the end of the 2009 season, Staker told the Eagles that he wished to be traded away from Western Australia; accordingly, the Eagles traded him to the Brisbane Lions with its third-round draft pick (#39 overall) for Bradd Dalziell.

 In August 2015, he announced his retirement from the AFL, effective at the end of the 2015 season.
 Prior to what would have been his final match, he injured his hamstring in the warm-up and was a late withdrawal.